 - You can check your account through our online catalog page or our mobile app (available on both iOS and Android).

-Are you charging late fines and billing users for items?
+Are you charging late fines?

 - Nope!
 As of March 1, 2022 we are permanently fine free.
 Read our press release to learn more.
-Customers will continue to be responsible for previously accrued fines and bills for lost and damaged items.
+However, customers will continue to be responsible for previously accrued fines and bills for lost and damaged items.
 If you have questions about your account, please call your library so we can help.

 My account is blocked and I can't check out more physical items.
 Why is that?